 Estimated destination amount

-This allows businesses to understand the economic outcome of a transfer before executing it.
+This allows businesses to understand the economic outcome of an operation before executing it.

 Multi-country treasury operations